Four Tips For Co-Parenting After Divorce

 Being a good parent is never easy.
 Being a good co-parent takes even more effort.
 If you keep your children the focus, learn to communicate with the other parent effectively, help your children to transition between parents and stay committed to being a team player, you and your ex-spouse are well on your way to raising children that are independent, academically successful, physically and mentally healthy and well-adjusted members of society.

 At The Harris Law Firm, we value you and your children.
 We are available to help you navigate the turbulent waters of divorce and parenting in a post-divorce world.
-If you are contemplating a divorce or need assistance with any other family matters, contact our experienced family law attorneys to schedule a free consultation.
+If you are contemplating a divorce or need assistance with any other family matters, contact our experienced family law attorneys to schedule a consultation.